 An attestation is a process that verifies information in HSC-ID.
 This can cover a whole range of topics, but mainly deals with the following areas:

-HR liaisons: is this person in this role or not?
+- HR liaisons: is this person still in this role?

 This information is not automatically updated in our system.
-The result is that many groups and accounts have outdated records, which can cause problems.
-Attestations are the answer for this situation; all you need to do is approve or deny the request, and HSC-ID is properly updated.
+Because of that, many groups and accounts may have outdated records, which can be problematic.
+The Attestation process helps to address this situation; all you need to do is approve or deny the request, and HSC ID is properly updated.

-You may receive multiple attestation requests, depending on your responsibilities within your college.
-If one of these requests requires your approval, you will see a number beside “Pending Attestations” under My Actions in the HSC-ID web portal:
+You may receive multiple attestation requests, depending on your responsibilities within the university.
+If one of these requests requires your approval, you will see a number beside “Pending Attestations” under My Actions at the HSC ID web portal:

 You will also receive an email, which will look similar to this:

 There are several different types of attestations.
 The notification email you receive will list the related policy at the top.
 The following is a brief overview of each policy type, who approves it, and its purpose:

 - Who it’s for: Owners of shared drives and/or distribution lists